ibm-cloud-docs/account/softlayerlink.md

 2. After you submit your registration code, use your IBMid to log in to the customer portal.

    At the Account Login prompt, go to the **IBMid Account Login** section and click **Log in with IBMid**.
-Do not use the **Username** and **Password** fields that you used previously with your SoftLayer ID.
+Do not use the **username** and **Password** fields that you used previously with your SoftLayer ID.

 If you are a new customer, you're asked for your existing IBMid or to create a new IBMid when you check out your order.
-  * To use an existing IBMid, enter the user name or the email address of the IBMid if it is not shared across multiple IBMids.
+  * To use an existing IBMid, enter the username or the email address of the IBMid if it is not shared across multiple IBMids.
   * To create a new IBMid, enter an email address that is not currently in use by any IBMid.
-This email address is the user name for the IBMid, and it's where your registration code is sent after the IBMid is created.
-You can update the email address that's associated with the IBMid later on, but you can't change the user name.
+This email address is the username for the IBMid, and it's where your registration code is sent after the IBMid is created.
+You can update the email address that's associated with the IBMid later on, but you can't change the username.

 To resolve any problems with logging in with your IBMid, see [Troubleshooting for accessing {{site.data.keyword.Bluemix_notm}}](/docs/account?topic=account-accessing).